samgozman/validity.red/README.md

 ### Production environment

-Validity.Red deployment and automation relies on GitHub CI and Terraform.
+Validity deployment and automation relies on GitHub CI and Terraform.
 You can find out more in the [deployment section](https://github.com/samgozman/validity.red/tree/main/deploy).

 ### Contribution

-If you would like to contribute to the development of Validity.Red, please fork the repository and submit a pull request with your changes.
+If you would like to contribute to the development of Validity, please fork the repository and submit a pull request with your changes.
 We welcome any contributions that improve the service.
 You can also view the current project board [here](https://github.com/users/samgozman/projects/2).

 You can also contribute by reporting bugs or suggesting new features.
 Please use the [GitHub issues](https://github.com/samgozman/validity.red/issues) for that.

 ### ❤️ Support the project

 This project is 100% open-source and is available for free.
-If you like it - you can support Validity.Red financially.
+If you like it - you can support Validity financially.
 Please look at [FUNDING.yml](https://github.com/samgozman/validity.red/blob/main/.github/FUNDING.yml) page.

 ### License

-Validity.Red is licensed under the MIT License.
+Validity is licensed under the MIT License.